-The ketamine session itself typically lasts 3 hours.
-Your therapist will be with you throughout the ketamine session.
+The ketamine session itself typically lasts 3 hours if in person, and 2-3 hours if virtual.
+Your therapist will be with you throughout the ketamine session, either in person or over video/phone.
 While there are many possible routes of administration, we primarily work with sublingual lozenges.
 The effects begin to appear after about 15- 20 minutes, peak for about 40 minutes, and dissipate over the following 1-2 hours.
 On occasion we also offer intramuscular (IM) injections of ketamine.
 In this instance the ketamine is given as a shot into the deltoid or gluteal muscle.
 Onset of ketamine is within 5 minutes and lasts about 60 minutes.
 Positive impacts on mood have been shown to last over the following days and sometimes weeks in all modes of administration.

 After your first KAT session, you will have at least 2 integration sessions in which we will help you integrate your experience during the ketamine session, discuss how you responded to the medicine, and determine an individualized course of treatment moving forward.
 Generally, multiple ketamine sessions are required in order to experience lasting effects.
+During the course of treatment, medication follow up appointments with the prescriber are required at minimum every three months, or at the time an additional refill of ketamine is needed.
 Please contact us directly for more detailed information and to answer any questions you might have.

 Ketamine is used off-label for a variety of mental health disorders, including depression, chronic pain, anxiety, post traumatic stress disorder, and addiction.